C0smic01/c0smic01.github.io/_posts/2024-10-02-A-Fresh-Start-With-Git.md

 - `git commit --amend`: Modify the last commit (potentially dangerous

 ## What is gitignore?
 `.gitignore` file is used to specify files and directories that should be ignored by Git.
-It is useful when you have files that you don't want to commit to the repository.
+It is useful when you have files that you don't want to commit to the repository